KaraHowes/project-final-kh/README.md

  - A donor can add a bag to the collection, view any bags they have added and view all of the bags in the collection.
  - A recipient can pick their bag from the collection and view all bags.

  In addition, I wanted to build a child-appropriate affirmation generator.
-I hard-coded the json data, seeded the database and built a function for any user (authentication not required) to acess the affirmations.
+I hard-coded the json data, seeded the database and built a function for any user (authentication not required) to access the affirmations.

  The Thek-Friends website includes and Introduction page, About section, Register/Log-in page and an Inspiration/Affirmation page.
-Navigation to these pages is by useNavigate from the React-Router-Dom.
+Navigation to these pages is by useNavigate from the React-Router-Dom package.

  The BE of this project was built using Node.js, Mongoose and a few libraries (Nodemailer, crypto) The Database was built using MongoDB.
  The FE was built using React, Redux and various libraries (StyledComponents, Lottie Animations, Sweetalert, Moment).

+The accessibility of the website was checked using the WAVE Chrome extension, which checked the HTML of the website.

+I would like to thank Amanda Tilly for allowing me too use her Hamburger/Menu reuseable component, Linnea Isebrink for introducing me to the SweetAlert library and to all of my fellow Hippos for their help, advice and support throughout the Bootcamp.

 ## View it live

 https://kh-thek-friends.herokuapp.com/